Gramathu Athiyayam: Release and reception

 Gramathu Athiyayam was released on 19 September 1980.
 Nalini Sastry of Kalki praised the cinematography, music and crisp dialogues and also praised that the director's talent shows in not only portraying a girl's story but also her emotions and concluded calling it an emotionally affecting film.
-Anna newspaper praised acting, cinematography, music and concluded though not as good as his debut film Aval Appadithan, and cannot ignore it as bad.
+Anna praised the acting, cinematography, music and concluded that though not as good as his debut film Aval Appadithan, one cannot ignore it as bad.